 As Michael told Indiemusic’s Raphael Duprez in a feature about the band (February 2017): “All of this is entirely for her.
 I often say that our music, each album, is of, for and about her.
 It’s my way of telling people about her and talking to her myself.
 That’s the “for’ and “about” parts of the equation.
 And Summer remains an integral part of the band - not only as its inspiration but, because I have lots of her isolated vocals from other recording sessions - as her voice, both spoken and singing, graces each record.
 I’ll write songs and fly in her voice.
 Summer isn’t the main reason BPX goes on, she’s the only reason.
 She is the reason.
 And I think I can trust that I’m doing things for the right reason if I always know the reason for it is her.
 Not out of any ambition other than to honor and conjure her.
 She’s my conscience."

-Bipolar Explorer's releases include the upcoming In The Hours Left Until Dawn (April 2023), Forests, Voices, Coastlines, Dreams: Recordings For The Dark Outside (2021), Deux Anges (2020) Til Morning Is Nigh (2018), Sometimes in Dreams (2018), Dream Together (2017), Electric Hymnal (2016), Angels (2015), their holiday album - BPXmas (2014), Of Love and Loss (2012), the digital-only singles eleven:eleven (2020), The Dark Outside, The Light Within (2019), Better Girl (2018), Watchers and Holy Ones (2017), We’ll All Go Together (2016) and Downtown Train (2015) and their earlier (pre-Summer) debut Go Negative.
+Bipolar Explorer's albums include Last Lights (2026), Memories of the Sky (2024), In The Hours Left Until Dawn (2023), Forests, Voices, Coastlines, Dreams: Recordings For The Dark Outside (2021), Deux Anges (2020) Til Morning Is Nigh (2018), Sometimes in Dreams (2018), Dream Together (2017), Electric Hymnal (2016), Angels (2015), their holiday album - BPXmas (2014), Of Love and Loss (2012), the digital-only singles Dreams of the Bell Tower Watchman (2025), The Distant Horizon (2024), eleven:eleven (2020), The Dark Outside, The Light Within (2019), Better Girl (2018), Watchers and Holy Ones (2017), We’ll All Go Together (2016) and Downtown Train (2015) and their earlier (pre-Summer) debut Go Negative.
 All titles are available on Slugg Records.